-Every year, leading brand valuation consultancy Brand Finance puts 5,000 of the biggest brands to the test, and publishes around 100 reports, ranking brands across all sectors and countries.
-The oil and gas industry’s top 50 most valuable and strongest brands in the world are included in the annual Brand Finance Oil & Gas 50 ranking.
+Every year, leading brand valuation consultancy Brand Finance puts 5,000 of the biggest brands to the test, and publishes over 100 reports, ranking brands across all sectors and countries.
+The world’s top 50 most valuable and strongest brands in the Oil & Gas industry are included in the annual Brand Finance Oil & Gas 50 2023 ranking.

 In addition to calculating brand value, Brand Finance also determines the relative strength of brands through a balanced scorecard of metrics evaluating marketing investment, stakeholder equity, and business performance.
-Compliant with ISO 20671, Brand Finance’s assessment of stakeholder equity incorporates original market research data from over 100,000 respondents in more than 35 countries and across nearly 30 sectors.
-Petronas (brand value up 13% to US$13.6 billion) is the strongest brand in the ranking with a Brand Strength Index (BSI) score of 87.7 out of 100 and a corresponding brand rating of AAA.
+Compliant with ISO 20671, Brand Finance’s assessment of stakeholder equity incorporates original market research data from over 150,000 respondents in 38 countries and across 31 sectors.

 PETRONAS (brand value down 7% to US$12.7 billion) is again the strongest Oil & Gas brand, a title it has held since 2020.
 In 2023 its Brand Strength Index (BSI) score went up two points to 89 out of 100, earning a corresponding AAA rating.
 This high BSI score comes partly as a result of its commitment to the industry wide energy transition, as it looks to diversify its range of energy options and significantly improve its company-wide sustainability.
 PETRONAS has committed to allocating 20% of its overall capital expenditure for decarbonisation projects and cleaner energy solutions from 2023 to 2026.